-But wait, didn't we already mentioned that T3 is created from T4?
+But wait, didn’t we already mention that T3 is created from T4?
 How can reverse T3 be created from T4 as well?

 Both statements are actually true.

-You can think about thyroid conversion like a fork in the road.
+You can think about thyroid conversion as a fork in the road.

 Your body has the ability to turn T4 into reverse T3 or T3 itself and it must choose one or the other.